KeyanSong/431-2018/quizzes/quiz02/README.md

 See below for all pertinent details.

 - The necessary data sets are posted above.
-- A PDF file containing all questions on the Quiz is [posted here].
+- A PDF file containing all questions on the Quiz is [posted here](https://github.com/THOMASELOVE/431-2018/blob/master/quizzes/quiz02/431-2018-quiz2.pdf).
   - All responses **must be posted to the Google Form**, but downloading the PDF may be helpful to those of you who plan to do most of the work offline.

 ## General Instructions